A trail For Everyone

 North Central Florida

-Taste Local North Central Florida
+Taste Local in

-Taste Local – Dixie County
+Taste Local in Dixie County

 In Dixie County, the food is as down-to-earth and authentic as the folks who serve it.
 You’ll find family-run cafes and seaside grills dishing up true local favorites.
 Think fried fish caught that morning, crispy hush puppies, and a side of creamy coleslaw – or a plate of slow-cooked BBQ ribs with homemade sauce.
 Seafood lovers can savor Gulf shrimp and blue crab when they’re in season.
 Adventurous eaters might even sample smoked mullet dip or swamp cabbage stew, an old Florida delicacy.
 Save room for a slice of key lime or pecan pie at the end.
-Don’t be surprised if the chef steps out to chat – around here, dining comes with a smile and a story about the day’s catch.
+Don’t be surprised if the chef steps out to chat – around here, dining comes with a smile and a story about the day’s catch

 In Gilchrist County, you’ll find good old-fashioned country cooking that hits the spot after a day on the river.
 Local eateries are often small, family-run spots where recipes have been passed down through the years.
 In Bell or Trenton, you might walk into a no-frills BBQ joint and be greeted by the smell of hickory-smoked pork and ribs cooking out back.
 Fill your plate with Southern classics like fried catfish, baked beans, coleslaw, and a big slice of cornbread – all washed down with plenty of sweet tea.
 Many places offer daily specials (think chicken and dumplings or a hearty stew) just like Grandma made.
 Got a sweet tooth?
 Save room for desserts like pecan pie or banana pudding.
 And if you’re here in summer, don’t miss a scoop of fresh peach ice cream from a roadside stand.
 Eating in Gilchrist County feels like a family picnic – simple, hearty, and made with love.